Japan automaker shares feel heat ahead of Trump-Abe meeting

 "There are expectations that U.S. auto shares would perform better than their overseas counterparts, as Trump is putting pressure on Japanese and European automakers," an analyst at a Japanese securities firm said.

-General Motors Co has risen 0.7 percent, while Ford Motor Co has gained 2.1 percent.
-Fiat Chrysler Automobiles NV has soared 18.5 percent.
+General Motors Co (GM.N) has risen 0.7 percent, while Ford Motor Co (F.N) has gained 2.1 percent.
+Fiat Chrysler Automobiles NV (FCAU.K) has soared 18.5 percent.

 Trade experts note, however, that World Trade Organization (WTO) rules should give Japan some protection, unlike in the 1980s when Japan agreed to voluntarily curb car exports to the United States.